 Next step…. painting.
 Ever since I made my first cabinet door coat rack last year, I have loved this look of this dry brushed red paint technique.
 I dry brushed a tiny bit of Reclaim paint on the cabinet door.
 I won it several months ago, but this was my first time using it.
 You can see that dry brushing the bright red paint over the black chalky paint gives the cabinet door a great aged look.

-Not shown, after the paint dried I sealed all the coat racks with some Valspar Wax I got in a swag bag from Porch.com at Haven.
+After the paint dried I sealed all the coat racks with some Valspar Wax.
 It’s not typical wax, but reminds me more of a decoupage type medium.
 It was easy to work with, and there was no buffing!

 I always forget to show how I hang my projects.
 I buy my d rings online, so much cheaper by the 100 count instead of buying them in small packages at the store.
 Aren’t you LOVING this color?
 Maybe it’s just me—I can’t seem to do enough red projects lately.